-All extra-curricular opportunities are available to all pupils within the planned structure on offer (eg some clubs are offered to particular year groups or key stages).
-Arrangements for break, lunchtime, before and after school are common to all pupils, including the Learning Support/Nexus rooms, which may be available to pupils at break and lunchtime by arrangement with staff.
+All extra-curricular opportunities are available to all pupils within the planned structure on offer (e.g. some clubs are offered to particular year groups or key stages).
+The arrangements for break, lunchtime, and for before and after school are common to all pupils, including the Learning Support/Nexus rooms, which may be available to pupils at break and lunchtime by arrangement with staff.
 We aim for all children to be fully integrated and would take appropriate action to support this objective if necessary.